RandomCyberCoder/Agentic-MVP-Shared/README.md

 # Agentic-MVP-Shared

-Shared utilities for our project (created by Bob, edited by Emma).
+Shared utilities for our project (created by yuki011121, edited by RandomCyberCoder).

 ## Installation